arturLua/arturLua/README.md

 ###

-<p align="left">👨‍💻 - I'm Artur Rebeschini, 19 years old, and I'm from Carazinho - RS, Brazil.<br><br>🖥 - I'm a young tech enthusiast, with a quick learning ability and a strong interest in software development.
+<p align="left">I'm Artur Rebeschini, 19 years old, and I'm from Carazinho - RS, Brazil.<br><br>🖥 - I'm a young tech enthusiast, with a quick learning ability and a strong interest in software development.
 I have basic programming skills and I'm always looking to improve in the field.
 I'm committed, communicative, and adaptable to new challenges.<br><br>📚 - Right now, I'm self-studying and also pursuing a degree in Systems Analysis and Development at UPF.<br><br>Check out my LinkedIn:</p>

 ###